Shawn Crahan: With Slipknot

 In 1995, Crahan formed a metal band known as the Pale Ones with fellow musician Paul Gray, which featured himself as the band's drummer.
 Wanting to expand the band's percussion section, Crahan brought in Joey Jordison to fill in as drummer while Crahan's efforts were focused on percussion.
 The lead vocalist, Anders Colsefni, played a second percussion kit, which gave the band a layered, distinctive drum sound.
 In 1996, they released a song known as "Slipknot", and through Joey's suggestion, the band changed their name to Slipknot and released their first official album.
 This album would later become known to the band as their demo.
 Crahan felt that the original vocalist for Slipknot was too guttural, and was the primary reason for Slipknot's inability to get a record deal.
 He brought in Corey Taylor from another local band called Stone Sour, whose vocals were more melodic.
 Slipknot got a record deal a couple years later and released their first official album in 1999.
 Slipknot gained major notability the same year by touring with Ozzfest.
 In Slipknot's early years, Crahan brought several dead cow heads on stage.

 As well as lending his percussion talents to the band, Crahan has also sung backing vocals on a number of songs Slipknot has both recorded and performed live.
 He also wrote the original draft of "Tattered & Torn", which originally appeared on the band's first album, Mate.
 Feed.
 Kill.
 Repeat. which featured the original singer of Slipknot before Corey Taylor was brought in as a replacement.
 A second version of "Tattered & Torn" was released on their self-titled album.

-Outside Slipknot, Crahan has founded Big Orange Clown Records, a vanity label within Sanctuary Records, which has so far signed the metalcore band Gizmachi.
 He also acted as director for, and assembled Slipknot's 2005 DVD, Voliminal: Inside the Nine, while the band was on hiatus.

-He also performed with To My Surprise, recording guitar and vocals for the band's self-titled debut album.
+Outside Slipknot, Crahan also performed with To My Surprise, recording guitar and vocals for the band's self-titled debut album.
 The band received little interest due to their album being released amidst the success of Slipknot members Corey Taylor, Jim Root and Joey Jordison's side projects, Stone Sour and the Murderdolls, respectively.
 To My Surprise was later dropped by Roadrunner Records.
 In 2007, Crahan began performing as drummer for Dirty Little Rabbits.
 The band was a supporting act for Stone Sour during their North American tour in Summer 2007, and have released one EP, titled Breeding.
 They have since signed a deal with The End Records as of November 2008.